tanerochris/ping-react/_site/index.md

 #### Step 5
-Copy the https link, go to the dashboard of the Facebook app you created earlier, follow _Settings > Basic_ scroll down to _Website_ and update the site URL field.
-Note if you don't do this Facebook will not recognize the domain accessing its auth service and your login will fail and Login with facebook will not work.
+Copy the https link, go to the dashboard of the Facebook app you created earlier, follow _Settings > Basic_ scr oll down to _Website_ and update the site URL field.
+Note if you don't do this Facebook will not recognize the domain accessing its auth service and your login will fail and Login with Facebook will not work.

 <img src="./images/facebook.PNG" style="display: block; margin: auto;" />

 #### Step 6
-Now we go to the browser link to the secured link generared by ngrok.
-Try to Register with Facebook, the users object is returned with information concerning the user such as Name, email, id and profile picture, which is saved to the database and redirects us to the login page.
+Now we go to the browser, link to the secured link generared by ngrok.
+Try to Register with Facebook, the user object is returned with information concerning the user such as name, email, id and profile picture, which is saved to the database and redirects us to the login page.

-The login page has been implemented, open _pages/login.js_ you will notice there is no significant difference with the signup page.
+The login page has been implemented, open pages/login.js you will notice there is no significant difference with the signup page.
 Separating both files was to allow for subsequent updates on other means of authentication and equally separating the login process from the signup process.
 After login with Facebook you should see the index page.
 <img src="./images/logged_in.PNG" style="display: block; margin: auto;" />

-### Intergrating Flutterwave
+### Integrating Flutterwave
 We are now going to integrate Card payments with Flutterwave in our application.
-Some react concepts we will come across are react hooks, how to manipulate the Virtual DOM, suspense and lazy loading.
+Some react concepts we come across are react hooks, how to manipulate the Virtual DOM, suspense and lazy loading.
 #### Hooks
 Before integrating Flutterwave lets first talk about Hooks.
 Hooks were introduced in react version 16.8 , to give developers the ability to manipulate state and  use react features in functional components.
-In this tutorial we look at some of the common hooks useState, useEffect and useRef.
+In this tutorial we look at some common hooks like useState, useEffect and useRef.
 - **_useState_** hook is an api that allows the user to manage component state.
 That is if you have a state variable (a variable you want to track when it changes and update accordingly), useState will initialise the variable and return a function you can use to update the variable.
 ```markdown
     const [variableName, setVariableState] = useState('initialValue')
 ```
 The function setVariableState will be used to update the variable.
 - **_useEffect_**  hook accepts a function and runs this function during a render phase or when component state changes.
-You can pass a useEffect an array of state variables, useEffect will run the passed function each time any of these variables changes.
+You can pass useEffect an array of state variables, useEffect will run the passed function each time any of these variables changes.
 Passing an empty array will make useEffect to run just once.
-You can have many useEffect calls in your component.
+You can have multiple useEffect calls in a component.
 ```markdown
     useEffect( () => {
         // this function will be run everything as application is rerendered.
     })
 ```
-- **_useRef_**  hook is used to manipulate DOM, it is recommendated not to over use it.
+- **_useRef_**  hook is used to manipulate DOM, it is recommended not to over use it.
 React uses a virtual DOM, useRef api will give the programmer access to the real DOM elements.
 #### Step 1: Building the Transaction and Payment widget
 The Transaction component will make use of hooks.
 The transaction page will contain the list of payments made to the platform.
-Also we will create a paymentWidget which will be called from the payment modal.
+Also, we will create a paymentWidget which will be called from the payment modal.
 Users of SPYO top up their accounts with cash which they can later use on the platform to either reward fans who support their campaign or support businesses to reward fans.

 Create a file _pages/transactions.js_ and write in the following code.
 ```markdown